-Vice Provost Building 10 850.474.2728 mwilliams@uwf.edu

-The Title IX Coordinator is a "Campus Security Authority" under the Clery Act.
-Statistical information less the victims identifying information will be provided to University Police for compilation into the annual crime statistics even if the victim chooses not to alert the Police personally.
+Vice Provost Deputy Title IX Coordinator Building 10 850.474.2728 mwilliams@uwf.edu the victims identifying information will be provided to University Police for compilation into the annual crime statistics even if the victim chooses not to alert the Police personally.
 In addition, according to the Department of Education, in order to keep the campus community informed about safety and security issues on an on-going basis, the University must alert the campus community of certain crimes in a manner that is timely and will aid in the prevention of similar crimes.
 The University is required to put out a Timely Warning Notice if the crime is considered by the University to represent a serious or continuing threat to the students and employees of this campus community.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
 If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with University Police to preserve evidence in the event that the victim changes her/his mind at a later date.
 If a report of domestic violence, dating violence, sexual assault or stalking is reported to the University, the below are the procedures that the University will follow as well as a statement of the standard of evidence that will be used during any judicial hearing on campus arising from such a report: